mwouts/itables/docs/apps/shiny.md

 style="height: 800px; width: 100%;"></iframe>
 ```

-## Limitations
+## DT

-Compared to `show`, the `ITable` widget has the same limitations as the [Streamlit component](streamlit.md#limitations),
-e.g. structured headers are not available, you can't pass JavaScript callback, etc.

-The good news is that if you only want to _display_ the table, you do not need
-the `ITable` widget.
-You can render the table using `HTML(DT(...))` as here:
+Before ITables v2.4.0, the Jupyter Widget had some limitations compared to the direct HTML implementation.
+The widget should now be up to par with the HTML version, however you can still use `HTML(DT(...))` if you only want to _display_ the table:

 ```python
 from shiny import ui